Spoke–hub distribution paradigm

-Complicated operations, such as package sorting and accounting, can be carried out at the hub rather than at every node, and this leads to economies of scale.
-As a result of this, spokes are simpler to operate, and so new routes can easily be created.

-Drawbacks

-Because the model is centralised, day-to-day operations may be relatively inflexible, and changes at the hub, even in a single route, may have unexpected consequences throughout the network.
-It may be difficult or even impossible to handle occasional periods of high demand between two spokes.
-As a result of this, route scheduling is complicated for the network operator, since scarce resources must be used carefully to avoid starving the hub and careful traffic analysis and precise timing are required to keep the hub operating efficiently.

-In addition, the hub constitutes a bottleneck or single point of failure in the network.
-The total cargo capacity of the network is limited by the hub's capacity.
-Delays at the hub (such as from bad weather conditions) can result in delays throughout the network.
-Cargo must pass through the hub before reaching its destination and so require longer journeys than direct point-to-point trips.
-That may be desirable for freight, which can benefit from sorting and consolidating operations at the hub, but it is problematic for time-critical cargo, as well as for passengers.
-The necessity of baggage transfers at the hub also increases the risk of missing luggage, as compared to the point-to-point model.

-Since at least two trips are required to reach destinations other than the hub, distance travelled may be much longer than a direct trip between departure and destination points.
-The time spent at the hub increases the duration of the journey.
-Moreover, the importance of the hub operating efficiently means that delays can have more troublesome consequences, such as missing a connecting bus, flight, or train.

 Commercial aviation

 In 1955, Delta Air Lines pioneered the hub-and-spoke system at its hub in Atlanta, Georgia, in an effort to compete with Eastern Air Lines.
 In the mid-1970s FedEx adopted the hub-and-spoke model for overnight package delivery.
 After the airline industry was deregulated in 1978, several other airlines adopted Delta's hub-and-spoke paradigm.

 Airlines have extended the hub-and-spoke model in various ways.
 One method is to create additional hubs on a regional basis and to create major routes between them.
 That reduces the need to travel long distances between nodes near one another.
 Another method is to use focus cities to implement point-to-point service for high-traffic routes and to bypass the hub entirely.

 Transportation

 The spoke–hub model is applicable to other forms of transportation as well: